ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

    categories assigned.
 To change this behavior when excluding categories use the `uncategorized\_entries <#uncategorized-entries>`_ parameter.

+.. note:: If you are using exclusion (``category="not 3|4"``) and an entry is in a category that is not excluded, the entry will be returned even if it also belongs to an excluded category.

 .. note:: Using this parameter will automatically cause ExpressionEngine to *ignore* any category information specified via the URL.
 For instance, if you are on a "category page" (e.g. a ``/C13/`` segment in the URL) that